Creating an Invoice

 Note: When a ticket is attached to an invoice, it is no longer directly editable.

-You can manage existing invoices with the buttons under the Actions column.
+You can manage existing invoices with the options under the Actions column.
+Click on the 3 dots to see options for that invoice.

 The View button will bring up the Invoice view page, providing more information about the invoice.